davidski/PSRedSeal/README.md

 ```

 Alternatively you can manually install the module by:

 1. Downloading a zip build from the release page.
-2. Unblock and extract the zip.
+2. Unblocking and extracting the zip.
-3. From PowerShell in the extract directory enter: `Install-Module -Path .\PSRedSeal`
+3. From PowerShell in the extracted directory enter: `{PowerShell} Install-Module -Path .\PSRedSeal`

 # Command Set

 Exposed cmdlets include (check `Get-Command -Module PSRedSeal` for latest):

 + Connect-RSServer - Connect to a RedSeal server
 + ConvertFrom-RSDate - Utility function to convert RedSeal's data format into a .NET compatible datetime object
 + Get-RSCollectionTasks - Retrieve the list of data collection tasks